dalibo/pitrery/support.md

 Mailing-lists
 -------------

-Currently, there are no mailing list for pitrery.
+Currently, there are no mailing lists for pitrery.

 Commercial support
 ------------------